Hiding Place (band)

-Hiding Place were a rock band from East Kilbride, Scotland.
+Hiding Place was a rock band from East Kilbride, Scotland.

 History

 The band comprised singer Paul McCallion, guitarists JayJay and Del Robertson Somerville, and Doug Smith, with Pitchshifter drummer Jason Bowld joining in 2004.
+They were previously known as Quarantine and once opened for lostprophets at the Glasgow Cathouse.

 The band's debut release was the At One Time or Another EP in 2004.
-They toured in support of InMe and released "(What if) the Truth Looks Clearer Empty" later that year.
-They toured with The Rasmus and opened for Metallica, and "Cruel Kindness" followed in November 2004.
+They toured in support of InMe and released (What if) the Truth Looks Clearer Empty later that year.
+They toured with The Rasmus and opened for Metallica, and Cruel Kindness followed in November 2004.

-McCallion and Bowles were also part of the 'supergroup' This Is Menace, along with members of Pitchshifter, Therapy?, Hundred Reasons, Funeral for a Friend and Carcass.
+McCallion and Bowles were also part of the supergroup This Is Menace, along with members of Pitchshifter, Therapy?, Hundred Reasons, Funeral for a Friend and Carcass.